ethereum/EIPs/EIPS/eip-versioning-scheme-for-eips.md

 - 0.2.0 - 2022-06-29:  Rename "beacon block root" to "beacon state root" [#5090](https://github.com/ethereum/EIPs/pull/5090).
 - 0.1.1 - 2022-05-06: Force usage of included LICENSE file [#5055](https://github.com/ethereum/EIPs/pull/5055).
 - 0.1.0 - 2022-02-17: Add EIP-4788: Beacon state root in EVM [#4788](https://github.com/ethereum/EIPs/pull/4788).

+## Backwards Compatibility

+It is not necessary to retroactively add a CHANGELOG or versions for versions of the EIP prior to the introduction of this EIP.
+Upon the next change to the EIP's Specification section, the author MUST introduce a CHANGELOG section and a version number that follows the semantic versioning scheme outlined above.

 ## Reference Implementation